ratatui/ratatui-website/src/content/docs/tutorials/counter-app/basic-app.md

 3. Restore the terminal back to its original state

 The `main` function sets up the terminal by calling methods in the `tui` module (defined next), and then creates and runs the App (defined later).
-It defers evaluating the result of of calling `App::run()` until after the terminal is restored to ensure that any `Error` results will be displayed to the user after the application exits.
+It defers evaluating the result of calling `App::run()` until after the terminal is restored to ensure that any `Error` results will be displayed to the user after the application exits.